AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 <!---Analytics report suites can be configured for one sandbox at a time.
 To import the same report suite into a different sandbox, the dataset flow will have to be deleted and instantiated again via configuration for a different sandbox.--->

-Wählen Sie in der Liste der verfügbaren Report Suites die Report Suites aus, die Sie in die Plattform aufnehmen möchten, und klicken Sie auf **[!UICONTROL Next]**.
+Wählen Sie in der Liste der verfügbaren Report Suites die Report Suites aus, die Sie in die Plattform aufnehmen möchten, und klicken Sie auf **[!UICONTROL Weiter]**.

 ![](../../../../images/tutorials/create/analytics/select-data.png)